axibase/atsd/administration/migration/cluster.md

 The job will create an empty `atsd_d` table, convert data from the old `atsd_d_backup` table to the new format, and store converted data in the `atsd_d` table.

 The `DataMigrator` job may take a long time to complete.
-You can monitor the job progress in the ResourseManager web interface available in Cloudera Manager:

-* Clusters > Cluster > YARN > Web UI > ResourseManager Web UI
+Monitor the job progress in the ResourseManager web interface available in Cloudera Manager in **Clusters > Cluster > YARN > Web UI > ResourseManager Web UI**.

 The Yarn interface will stop automatically once the `DataMigrator` job is finished.